dodohow1011/Academia_System_for_DCASE2020/README.md

 In the [`scripts/`][scripts] folder, you can find the different steps to:
 - Download recorded data and synthetic material.
 - Generate synthetic soundscapes
-- Reverberate synthetic data (Not used in the baseline)
-- Separate sources of recorded and synthetic mixtures

 **It is likely that you'll have download issues with the real recordings.